A Probabilistic Choreography Language for PRISM: Related Work and Discussion

-Although choreograhies and the projection function aim to abstract away low-level details, providing instead a higher-level representation of system behaviors, the choreographic approach can have some limitations in expressivity.
-Some of the case studies presented in the PRISM documentation~\cite{PRISMdoc} cannot be modeled by using our current language.
-Specifically, there are two main cases where our approach encounters limitations: \textit{(i)} in the asynchronous leader election case study, our language prohibits the use of an 'if-then' statement without an accompanying 'else' to prevent deadlocked states; \textit{(ii)} in probabilistic broadcast protocols or cyclic server polling system models, the system requires probabilistic branching to synchronise different modules based on the selected branch.
+\mypar{Discussion and Future Work.} The ultimate goal of the proposed framework is to use the concept of choreographic programming to improve several aspects, including usability, correctness, and efficiency in modelling and analysing systems.
+In this paper, we address usability and efficiency of modelling systems by proposing a probabilistic choreography language.
+Our language improves the intuitive modelling of concurrent probabilistic systems.
+Traditional modelling languages often lack the expressive clarity needed to effectively capture the intricacies of such systems.
+By designing a language specific for choreographing system behaviours, we provide an intuitive means of specifying system dynamics.
+This approach enables a more natural and straightforward modelling process, essential for accurately representing real-world systems and ensuring the efficacy of subsequent analysis.
+Although choreographies and the projection function aim to abstract away low-level details, providing instead a higher-level representation of system behaviours, the choreographic approach naturally imposes some restrictions on expressivity. {A choreography prescribes a single global interaction structure that determines, for each role, a unique enabled action at any control state.
+This discipline is crucial for correctness-by-construction but also limits the class of systems that can be expressed: models that rely on multiple independently enabled transitions, nondeterministic interleavings, or asynchronous local evolution cannot, in general, be captured by our current framework.
+The systems supported by our approach are therefore those whose behaviour can be organised around explicitly coordinated interactions with a globally determined branching structure.} Some of the case studies presented in the PRISM documentation~\cite{PRISMdoc} cannot be modeled by using our current language.
+Specifically, there are two main cases where our approach encounters limitations: \textit{(i)} in the asynchronous leader election case study, our language prohibits the use of an $\lq\lq$if-then$\lq\lq$ statement without an accompanying $\lq\lq$else$\lq\lq$ to prevent deadlocked states; \textit{(ii)} in probabilistic broadcast protocols or cyclic server polling system models, the system requires probabilistic branching to synchronise different modules based on the selected branch.
 These issues could be fixed by extending our choreographic language further and are therefore left as future work.

 Additionally to these extensions, we conjecture that our semantics for choreographies may be used for improving performance by directly generating a CTMC or a DTMC from a choreography, bypassing the projection into the PRISM language.
 In fact, the Markov chain construction from a choreography seems to be faster than the construction from a corresponding projection in the PRISM language, since it is not necessary to take into account all the possible synchronisations in the rules from Fig.~\ref{fig:semantics}.
 A formal complexity analysis, an implementation, and performance benchmarking are left as future work.